poojaanbu0/-DAA_Module_19/EX 1B Merge Sort.md

 ## Algorithm

    1.Input the number of elements n and the array arr.
-    Define mergeSort(arr): If len(arr) > 1, divide the array into two halves and recursively sort each half.
+   2.Define mergeSort(arr): If len(arr) > 1, divide the array into two halves and recursively sort each half.
-    Merge the two sorted halves by comparing elements and combining them back into arr.
+   3.Merge the two sorted halves by comparing elements and combining them back into arr.
-    Define printList(arr): Print each element of the array.
+   4.Define printList(arr): Print each element of the array.
-    Call mergeSort(arr) to sort the array and print the result.
+   5.Call mergeSort(arr) to sort the array and print the result.

 ## Program:

 ```
 /*
 Program to implement Merge Sort
-Developed by: Yuva Krishna K
+Developed by: Pooja A
-Register Number:  212222110056
+Register Number:  212222240072
 */

 def mergeSort(arr):